A family-centred approach: what is it?

 Children learn and develop best through everyday play and interactions with parents, carers and families.
 When you help families build skills, knowledge and confidence for these interactions, you also help to create the best environment for children’s health, development and wellbeing.

-Also, parents are experts on their children.
-With a family-centred approach, you can draw on parents’ expertise and use it to develop the right supports and services for children.
+Also, parents know and understand their children best.
+With a family-centred approach, you can draw on parents’ knowledge and expertise and use it to develop the best supports and services for children.

 Children are central to a family-centred approach.
 If you keep children in focus when making decisions about their lives, and you work in partnership with them and their families, you’re safeguarding and promoting their interests, safety and wellbeing.